-The Royal Zoological Society of Scotland was founded in 1909, by an Edinburgh lawyer Thomas Gillespie.
-A visionary and nature enthusiast, in only four years he garnered sufficient support and funding to enable the Society to buy an 85 acre site to the west of Edinburgh, for £17,000 with help from the City of Edinburgh Council.
+The Royal Zoological Society of Scotland (RZSS) was founded in 1909, by an Edinburgh lawyer Thomas Gillespie.
+A visionary and nature enthusiast, in only four years he garnered sufficient support and funding to enable RZSS to buy an 85 acre site to the west of Edinburgh, for £17,000 with help from the City of Edinburgh Council.

 In 1986 the Royal Zoological Society of Scotland acquired the Highland Wildlife Park in Kincraig.
-The Highland Wildlife Park is now home to over 200 amazing animals including native Scottish species as well as rare and endangered animals from the world's mountains and tundra regions.
+The Highland Wildlife Park is now home to over 200 amazing animals including native Scottish species as well as rare and endangered animals from around the world.

-In addition to operating Edinburgh Zoo and the Highland Wildlife Park the Royal Zoological Society of Scotland supports education, reasearch and conservation projects in the UK and around the world.
+In addition to operating Edinburgh Zoo and Highland Wildlife Park, the Royal Zoological Society of Scotland (RZSS) supports education, research and conservation projects in the UK and around the world.